 On the other hand, MDF, even when treated, can struggle to withstand prolonged moisture exposure.
 Marine plywood, being more water-resistant, outperforms MDF in any situation where water exposure is a significant factor.

-Plywood vs MDF: Strength and Durability
+Plywood vs MDF: Strength And Durability

 When it comes to strength, plywood vs MDF shows a clear winner: plywood.
 Due to its cross-layered construction, plywood has high tensile strength and can withstand heavy loads, impacts, and pressure.